-Often known as the Mother of Healing Sciences, it offers scientific debate of Natural Phenomena that is being researched, followed and propagated today in Modern Science, Universities and Pharmacology.
-The healing effects of Turmeric, its antibacterial and antiseptic qualities, the anti-fungal qualities of neem and its use as a natural herbicide and the rejuvenative effects of Ashwagandha are some of the legacies of Ayurveda today.
+Often known as the “Mother of Healing Sciences”, it offers scientific debate on natural phenomena that are being researched and propagated today in modern medical science.
+For example, the healing effects of turmeric, its antibacterial and antiseptic qualities, the anti-fungal qualities of neem and its use as a natural herbicide, and the rejuvenative effects of Ashwagandha are some of the legacies of Ayurveda found around the world today.

 Ayurveda’s Holistic Nature and impact today.

 Ayurveda is an ecological and sustainable healthcare discipline with a sound scientific basis.
 It offers very sophisticated methods of processing herbs and minerals, and uses suitable carriers that aid in delivering the remedies to the targeted tissue in the body.
-This carrier can vary from water, to milk, honey, oil, tinctures, decoctions or ghee.
+This carrier can vary from water, to milk, honey, oil, alcohol, or ghee.
 It all depends on what is the most effective way to impact the particular complaint with the least amount of disturbance to the rest of the body.
 Eg: bone is dense with a lot of porosity.
 Remedies in tincture form bypass the digestive system and transfer the herb through the spaces of the body in a more efficient way and time.

 Body, Mind and Soul.

-Ayurvedic Definition of Health.
+Ayurvedic Definition of Health

 Ayurveda acknowledges that the SUN is the biggest life giving force on our planet.
-Following the movement of the sun, we can tap into the solar forces to build our bodies, steady our mind and strengthen our immunity.
+By aligning our day’s activities with the movements of the sun, we can tap into the solar forces to build our bodies, steady our mind and strengthen our immunity.
 This is why Ayurveda recommends we awaken at sunrise and sleep by 10pm.
-Modern Science today acknowledges the Dawn Phenomenon at 4am, when the body releases extra blood sugar in the blood, readying the body for its daily activities.
-It is natural to wake up early.
-Ayurveda recommends we eat our heaviest meal at noon, when the sun is overhead and our digestive fire is the strongest in the Day.
-Ayurveda has a wide number of suggestions for Diet , Exercises and Lifestyles for the Modern Day individual so they are better equipped to meet the challenges of today while learning tools to decompress and harmonize themselves.
+Modern science acknowledges the “Dawn Phenomenon.”
+This is when the body releases extra sugar into the blood at 4am, readying the body for its daily activities.
+It is natural to wake up at this time.
+Ayurveda recommends we eat our heaviest meal between noon and two, when the sun is overhead and our digestive fire is the strongest of the day.
+Ayurveda has a wide number of suggestions for diet , exercises and lifestyle for the modern individual so they are better equipped to meet the challenges of today while utilizing ancient tools to decompress and harmonize themselves with their environments.